luexp/luexp/README.md

 ## 👨‍⚕️ About Me:

-Hi there!
-I am a medical doctor and researcher who is passionate about neuroscience, technology, and biology.
-My clinical focus is on longevity and mental health, and I enjoy learning about new tools and building scrappy prototypes.

-I am currently part of the Product team at Function Health.
+Unusual medical doctor with a product-engineering bend.
+I am passionate about neuroscience, artificial intelligence and biology.

+My clinical interests are in longevity and mental health — currently working as a Product Manager at Function Health where I am a bridge between the clinical and product/eng/design teams.

-I consulted several startups and also co-founded Katharsis, a mental health platform offering psychedelic-assisted therapy in a safe and medically assisted context.
+I consulted several early-stage startups in the digital health space and co-founded my own, a mental health platform offering psychedelic-assisted therapy in a safe and medically assisted setting.

 I was a clinical research fellow at Imperial College Psychedelic Science Unit, a psychiatry resident at Geneva University Hospital, and an anesthesiology resident at Policlinico di Milano.

+Outside work, I enjoy trail running, trekking, archery, and quality time with friends.

 🌍 Based in Rome, Italy
 📫 Reach me at: [luigi.espasiano@gmail.com](mailto:luigi.espasiano@gmail.com)